deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 ![](charts/charts_31_0.png "🔼 Figure 9: Relation between α and performance metrics of Llama3-8b-Instruct with DeCoRestatic in the faithfulness (a), factuality (b), and Chain-of-Thought reasoning (c) evaluation tasks.
 Detailed results are listed in Table 23, Table 24, and Table 25.")

-> 🔼 The chart displays how varying the scaling factor α in DeCoRestatic affects the performance across different faithfulness, factuality, and chain-of-thought reasoning tasks.
+> 🔼 The chart displays the performance of Llama3-8b-Instruct with DeCoRestatic across various faithfulness, factuality, and chain-of-thought reasoning evaluation tasks, showing the relationship between the hyperparameter α and different performance metrics.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Relation between α and performance metrics of Llama3-8b-Instruct with DeCoRestatic in the faithfulness (a), factuality (b), and Chain-of-Thought reasoning (c) evaluation tasks.
 Detailed results are listed in Table 23, Table 24, and Table 25.